-Bone, tendons and ligament respond to stress and pressure by reinforcing and remodeling.
+Bone, tendons and ligaments respond to stress and pressure by reinforcing and remodelling.
 They can be tricked into doing this repair and remodeling with the application of ultrasound.

 We’ve looked into using sound therapy treatments for enhancing healing in the past, but have shied away from it because these therapies are surprisingly painful, and the frequency of application that is required using very costly equipment wasn’t practical.

 But Sonivet is a really neat and simple solution.
 It uses painless ultrasound rather than audible sound waves, and it is supplied by a unit that is small and cheap enough to be able to easily hire out to owners for daily use at home for a few weeks.
 The gadget, which fits in your hand, is simply held against the desired area for 20 minutes each day.
 This could be done with the pet curled up next to an owner while they watch TV!
 A small area is ideally clipped of hair to mark the target area for the owner, and to facilitate the passage of the ultrasound waves into the body tissues.
 Gel is applied to the same end.

 We hire out the Sonivet gadget for a few pounds a day.